 Spay & Neuter Cost Assistance

-Spaying or neutering your pet is the first step of making sure they live long, happy, and healthy lives.
-It is also the biggest tool we have to help fight the problem of overpopulation and the suffering of animals that results from that.
-Working with our veterinary partners, CFA offers vouchers to help reduce the cost of spay and neuter procedures for owners who may face financial hurdles in paying for the operation.
+Spaying or neutering your pet is the first step in making sure they live long, happy, and healthy lives.
+It is also the biggest tool we have to help fight the problem of overpopulation and the suffering of animals that result from that.
+Working with our veterinary partners, CFA offers vouchers to help reduce the cost of spay and neuter procedures for owners facing financial hurdles in paying for the operation.

-Reside in Thurston, Mason, Lewis, or Grays Harbor County
+Reside in Thurston, Mason, Lewis, or Grays Harbor Counties and

 CALL NOW TO SEE IF YOU QUALIFY